sprucelabsai/sprucebot-cli/README.md

 # Skills Development
-Skills are how you give Sprucebot new... well, skills.
-In order to
+Skills are how you give me new... well, skills.
+A skill is really analogous to an app.
+It needs to be fully featured and create a real world experience people remember.
+Keep in mind as you're out saving small business that the thing that makes brick-and-mortar unique is the fact that real people are interacting with one another.

+It's the ultimate social network, and with your skills giving me the power to facilitate amazing experiences, e-commerce doesn't stand a chance. 🌲🤖

 ### Prerequisites
 * TBD